-June 12, 2021 marks the 5-year anniversary of the tragic Pulse Nightclub shooting, a day that devastated—and united—the Orlando community.
+June 12, 2022 marks the 6-year anniversary of the tragic Pulse Nightclub shooting, a day that devastated—and united—the Orlando community.
 In honor of the 49 lives lost and all of those affected by the Pulse tragedy, we’ve put together this list of Pulse memorial events, exhibits, and more happening around the city to honor all of those affected by the events of June 12, 2016.

 While the pain, hurt, and confusion will never subside, we continue to remember and honor those whose lives were lost by taking action, spreading love and kindness, and remaining united.
 And this year, the ability to be together again in person to honor and remember the survivors and victims carries even more meaning.

-FIVE-YEAR PULSE REMEMBRANCE WEEK EVENTS (JUNE 5 – 12)
+SIX-YEAR PULSE REMEMBRANCE WEEK EVENTS (JUNE 4 – 11)

 Straight Men Real Makeup

 June 5, 2022 | 6pm at Hamburger Mary’s

 Straight Men Real Makeup is an annual benefit event for onePULSE Foundation.
 Now in its sixth year, the show features eight straight men stepping out in full drag and performing individual choreographed routines for tips and bragging rights.
 All tips benefit onePULSE Foundation, so be sure to bring plenty of cash!
 Call (321) 319-0600 to make your reservation before the show sells out.